cristiandpt/gaia/README.md

 # gaia
 This the project for gaia: the app for it become aware about of the care of the earth

+## Instructions

-## To begin, clone this project in local machine:
+To begin, clone this project in local machine:

 ```
 git clone https://github.com/cristiandpt/gaia.git